electron/electron/docs/tutorial/support.md

 ## Supported Versions

 The latest three *stable* major versions are supported by the Electron team.
-For example, if the latest release is 6.x.y, then the 5.x.y as well as the 4.x.y series are supported.
+For example, if the latest release is 6.1.x, then the 5.0.x as well as the 4.2.x series are supported.
+We only support the latest minor release for each stable release series.
+This means that in the case of a security fix 6.1.x will receive the fix, but we will not release a new version of 6.0.x.

 The latest stable release unilaterally receives all fixes from `master`, and the version prior to that receives the vast majority of those fixes